igrauwelman/AIPD/README.md

 # Welcome!

 We are glad that you found your way here.
-Assumably, you come from our chapter "A Modern God Complex - Doctor Who?" from the collaborative book "AI in public discourse" that is the result of the seminar with the same name and that was conducted by Dr. phil.
-Tobias Thelen at the University of Osnabrück.
+Assumably, you come from our chapter "A Modern God Complex - Doctor Who?" from the collaborative book "AI in public discourse" that is the result of a seminar with the same name and that was conducted by Dr. phil.
+Tobias Thelen at the University of Osnabrück in winter semester 20/21.

 ## What to find where?
 Under "CATMA_results.csv" and "CATMA_results_demands.csv", the original data we extracted from CATMA to work with it can be examined.